-Your design work will be supported by additional classes, and you’ll have the opportunity to work with environmental simulation software, test your design ideas quantitatively, and experience, first hand, best practice building and settlement design through our annual field trip.
+Your design work will be supported by additional classes, and you’ll have the opportunity to work with environmental simulation software to further test your ideas.

-The programme will end with a research dissertation, which is an opportunity for you to undertake a substantial period of study on a research question relating to your own personal or professional interests, or home context.
+You complete your studies by working on your research dissertation, which is an opportunity for you to undertake a substantial period of study on a research question relating to your personal or professional interests.

 From global to local

 Our programme attracts students from across the world, which you’ll see reflected in our courses and teaching.
 This leads to an exciting exchange of ideas between students from developed and developing economies.

 Our core courses look at different global cities; in our retrofit project, for example, students can choose to work in Edinburgh, Dubai and Singaporean contexts.
 In your research dissertation, you can choose a topic relevant to your home environment.
 Past projects have looked at sustainable development in the former East Germany, Greece, Spain, Malaysia, Colombia, Chile and China.

 Students and graduates of the programme have become involved in sustainable programmes and initiatives local to ECA, for example the Leith Interventions programme looking at potential uses for buildings and landscape in the city’s docklands, and the Resilient Borders project designing a sustainable future for Galashiels and the Central Borders.